American Indian Studies

 We have several exceptional programs including a B.A. in Tribal Administration & Governance, a B.A. in American Indian Studies, an undergraduate minor in American Indian Studies, and the Master in Tribal Administration & Governance (MTAG).
 In addition, AIS established the Tribal Sovereignty Institute (TSI) in 2012.
 The TSI engages with Native nations on research projects, offers certificates, and is building the capacity to offer scholarships.

-The bachelor of arts degree in American Indian Studies is designed to give students a broad background while allowing concentrated study in an area(s) of interest and prepares them to work in wide range of areas.
-The core of the program includes study in historical and contemporary foundations, politics and law, art and literature, and societies and cultures.
-Majors and minors develop skills in analytical and critical thinking as well as verbal and written communication.
+A bachelor of arts degree in American Indian studies is designed to give students a broad background while allowing concentrated study in an area(s) of interest.
+The core of the program includes study in Ojibwe language, historical and contemporary foundations, politics and law, art and literature, and societies and cultures.
+Majors and minors develop skills in analytical and critical thinking, as well as verbal and written communication.
 They acquire knowledge of historical and contemporary American Indian experiences, cultures, and (inter)governmental affairs.
-Students have the flexibility to customize the major and minor to fit their interests.
-Common career areas are diversity coordinator/recruiter/academic counselor at K-12 and post-secondary institutions, research specialists for museums and historical associations, cultural consultants, liaisons for businesses or governments, and more.
+Graduates are prepared for careers in a variety of professional fields, including social services, for-profit and not-for-profit organizations, tribal, local, state or federal government, criminal and social justice fields, tribal economic development, as well as business and management.
+In addition, some graduates pursue advanced degrees in law, health, business, social work, education, museum studies, and fine arts.

 The bachelor of arts degree in Tribal Administration & Governance (TAG) is designed to prepare students to work for Tribes.
 This major combines fundamental courses from the Labovitz School of Business & Economics with courses focused on tribal sovereignty, governance, and administration.
 Students will gain the capacity to provide strategic management and manage human capital in tribal contexts as well as understand significant federal statutes and policies that apply to Native nations.
 Majors must complete an internship.
 Students can either transfer in with an AA or the Minnesota Transfer Curriculum and complete TAG completely on-line in two years OR students can come to UMD and take courses to fulfill the UMD liberal education requirements while taking the courses for the major.